 This setting is used to change the Currency character which is used to edit the data in a field used by the \$Number function.
 The defined currency symbol(s) is stripped from the field prior to converting to number, in the \$number function.
-The CurrencySymbol can be up to our characters.
+The CurrencySymbol can be up to four characters.

-'''

->set CurrencySymbol "$"
+>set CurrencySymbol "\$"

-'''